FF Investors Have Opportunity To Lead Futurefuel Corp. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Aug.
-14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).
+The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).

 Class Period: August 10, 2023 – May 10, 2024